 In order to do this, here are three tips you can use:

-- Stick to your budget.
 You don't want to go broke trying to pay for your car loan, so a good rule of thumb is to make sure your payment takes up as little of your available budget as possible.
 We recommend no more than 20% of your income goes to your car loan, but the lower the percentage the better.

-- Choose the shortest loan term you can.
 When you're a borrower with lower credit, you're typically assigned higher interest rates, so the longer you take to pay off your loan, the more you end up paying.

-- Bring a down payment.
 A down payment is one of the best tools you have when it comes to getting an affordable auto loan.
 The more you pay upfront, the less you have to finance and the less you pay in the long run.